isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on Subject Based Banding and Full Subject Based Banding.md

 <b>3)    Offering Humanities subjects at a more demanding level</b>

-Students in schools that are implementing Full SBB will also be able to offer **Humanities subjects** (Geography, History and Literature in English) at a more demanding level from Secondary Two.
+Students in schools that are implementing Full SBB will also be able to offer <b>Humanities subjects</b> (Geography, History and Literature in English) at a more demanding level from Secondary Two.
 The criteria for taking Humanities at a more demanding level will be based on students' aptitude for and interest in these subjects at Secondary One.